Home > Recipes > Staples > German Whipped Cream (Schlag)

-German Whipped Cream (Schlagsahne)
+German Whipped Cream (Schlag)

 A wooden bowl filled with German whipped cream next to a golden spoon and napkin.